knovuslab/Open-Assistant/model/MESSAGE_AND_TOKEN_FORMAT.md

 ## Message Format v2

-This is used by most Open Assistant models.
+This is used by most ራስ | rasGPT models.

 Format: